Remembrance Day of the Latvian Legionnaires: 2012–present

-In 2013, Saeima rejected a proposal from the National Alliance to amend the law on Holidays and Remembrance Days and make Legionnaire Day a national remembrance day.
-In 2018 and 2019 Saeima turned down similar proposals from National Alliance.
+In 2013, the Saeima rejected a proposal from the National Alliance to amend the law on Holidays and Remembrance Days and make Legionnaire Day a national remembrance day.
+In 2018 and 2019, the Saeima turned down similar proposals from the National Alliance.

-In 2016, British YouTuber and freelance journalist Graham Phillips was detained for disrupting the day's events and resisting police orders, after which he was deported from Latvia and denied further entry into the country for the next three years.
+In 2016, British YouTuber and freelance journalist Graham Phillips was detained for disrupting the day's events and resisting police orders in what was described as a "provocation" by the Latvian Interior Minister Rihards Kozlovskis, after which Phillips was deported from Latvia and after an additional assessment, denied entry into the country for the next three years.
+Six members of the Berlin-based Association of Persecutees of the Nazi Regime – Federation of Antifascists (Antifa) were also said to have been denied entry into the country.
+13 members of Saeima were reported to have participated in the Remembrance Day of the Latvian Legionnaires procession, while 40 people protested.

-In 2017, five people were detained during the procession in Riga, two for resisting the police and three for violating the regulations on meetings, processions, and pickets.
+In 2017, five people were detained during the procession in Riga, two for resisting the police and three for violating regulations on meetings, processions, and pickets.

-In 2021, no public remembrance events took place on March 16 due to the ongoing COVID-19 pandemic in Latvia.
+In 2021, no public remembrance events took place on 16 March because of the COVID-19 pandemic in Latvia.
+In 2023, "several hundred" people, including members of the National Alliance, participated in the parade in Riga.

 Controversy

-As formally a part of the Waffen-SS, the Latvian Legion is seen by some as being a Nazi unit, while others point out that it fought only the Soviet Union which had previously occupied and annexed Latvia, it is not responsible for the Holocaust (since it was founded more than a year after Latvian Jews were murdered or sent to concentration camps) or any other Nazi war crimes and should be viewed as a separate entity being recognized as such by the US.
-Even though up to 80–85% people were conscripted, it was officially named Volunteer Legion to circumvent the Hague Convention of 1907 prohibiting drafting inhabitants of occupied territories by the occupying power.
+As part of the Waffen-SS, the Latvian Legion is seen by some as being a Nazi unit, while others argue that it fought only the Soviet Union that had previously occupied and annexed Latvia, and is not responsible for the Holocaust (since it was founded more than a year after the Jews of Latvia were murdered or sent to concentration camps) or any other Nazi war crimes, and should be viewed as a separate entity.
+It is not recognized as a criminal organization by the US.
+Even though up to 80–85% of people were conscripted, it was officially named Volunteer Legion to circumvent the Hague Convention of 1907 prohibiting drafting inhabitants of occupied territories by the occupying power.